katharsis-project/katharsis-docs/source/user-docs.rst

 .. note::

-  Katharsis implementation differs form JSON API definition of sorting in order to fit standard query parameter serializing strategy and maximize effective processing of data.
+  Katharsis implementation differs from JSON API definition of sorting in order to fit standard query parameter serializing strategy and maximize effective processing of data.

 Sorting information for the resources can be achieved by providing ``sort`` parameter.
 The format for sorting: ``sort[ResourceType][property|operator]([property|operator])* = "value"``